 This popular combination of geography and planning explores some of the big issues facing today’s and tomorrow’s societies, including key issues such as urban regeneration, climate change, sustainable development, property development, community involvement and transport infrastructure.

 This programme particularly suits those geography students with a keen interest in human geography.

 Birmingham is a first-rate planning laboratory, and this degree programme will equip you with the necessary knowledge and skills to make a difference to how we live today and in the future.

 We are ranked 1st in the Russell Group for overall student satisfaction for Planning (Urban, Rural and Regional) - National Student Survey 2017

 Answering your questions and concerns about the outcome of the EU referendum.

 Decisions that are taken today can have a major impact on what happens to our towns and cities in the future, so it is important that we get those decisions right.
 Only by having an in-depth understanding of the way our towns and cities work can we hope to make informed decisions about the future of the built environment.

-This unique Geography and Urban and Regional Planning BSc builds this understanding by drawing on the academic strengths of one of the largest and most prestigious Geography departments in the UK, and the research and international reputation of the Centre for Urban and Regional Studies (CURS) here at Birmingham.
+This unique Geography and Urban and Regional Planning BSc builds this understanding by drawing on the research and international reputation of the Centre for Urban and Regional Studies (CURS) here at Birmingham.
 Based in the great planning laboratory that is Birmingham, you will be able to exploit fully the huge wealth of case study material available on your doorstep whilst interpreting these experiences in an international context.
 This will bring to life the issues you are studying and set them in a real world context.